Socialist Party of America: Collapse of the united front

 There are still in both the eastern and western hemispheres many examples of rather crude and primitive military dictatorships. [...]
 They preach a nationalism whose benefits, spiritual or material, to some degree are for all the people.
 They profess a positive and paternal concern for the masses.
 If they rule them sternly that is for their own good. [...]

 In the USSR the dictatorship has been the dictatorship of the Communist Party, but all of its professions and all of its performance has been in the name of the entire working class, and the Communist Party still gives lip-service to a final withering away of all dictatorship, even the dictatorship of the proletariat.

 Thomas further noted the Communist Party monopoly on the press, radio, schools, army and government and recalled his own recent visit to Moscow, writing:

 The old keenness of political discussion in the party has almost died, at least in so far as policy is concerned.
-(Criticism of administration is still allowed).
+(Criticism of administration is still allowed.)
 A quotation from Stalin is a final answer to all argument.
 He receives the same sort of exaggerated veneration in public appearances, in the display of his picture, and in written references to him that is accorded to a Mussolini or a Hitler.

 Any thought of common-cause with the Communists was now dismissed by Thomas, who indicated that the Communists' fairly recent change of line from fighting the existing trade unions and damning of all political opponents as "social fascists" to attempting to build a "popular front" was merely tactical, related to the perceived needs of Soviet foreign policy to build coalitions with capitalist countries to forestall fascist invasion.

-The factional havoc of the move to the "all-inclusive party" paralyzed activity while the Old Guard's new group, the Social Democratic Federation of America, controlled the bulk of the Socialist Party's former property and the allegiance of those best able to fund the organization.
+The factional havoc of the move to the "all-inclusive party" paralyzed activity while the Old Guard's new group, the Social Democratic Federation, controlled the bulk of the Socialist Party's former property and the allegiance of those best able to fund the organization.
 The expulsions of the Trotskyists and disintegration of the party's youth section left the organization greatly weakened, its membership at a new low.